 The same thing can be applied for online learning, as well.
 Of course, since the setting is different, you need to adapt your discussion skills to suit this virtual reality.
-In particular, you have to learn the etiquette of online discussions, particularly in an education setting.
+In particular, you must learn online discussion etiquette, particularly in an educational setting.

-It is crucial to always listen to what other participants are saying and to consider their point of view.
-Don’t interrupt people, instead wait till they have finished making their arguments.
-It is just as imperative always to be polite and courteous – don’t use all caps and maintain a neutral tone when writing.
+It is crucial to always listen to what other participants are saying and consider their viewpoints.
+Don’t interrupt people.
+Instead, wait till they have finished making their arguments.
+It is just as imperative always to be courteous — don’t use all caps and maintain a neutral tone when writing.

 If you want to post a dissenting view, always do so in a civil way.
 Avoid sarcasm or anything else that can be misconstrued.
-Remember, as people can’t hear you, your message can always get lost in translation.
+Remember, your message can always get lost in translation because people can’t hear you.
 Since you don’t want to rile up anybody else, be respectful and stay on point.

-These are the most important study tips for you to keep in mind as an online learner.
-Put all these into practice and you should find that your coursework becomes a great deal easier to manage.
-What’s more, you will probably end up learning and retaining even more than before, as well.
+These are the most important study tips to remember as an online learner.
+Put all these into practice, and you should find that your coursework becomes much easier to manage.
+What’s more, you will probably end up learning and retaining even more than before.
 Thus, it will be a win-win situation for you.